Is Ranked-Choice Voting Too Complicated?

 Most of the school boards were not outstandingly respected, but were viewed as simply another piece of the large education bureaucracy.
 Neighborhood newspapers might cover the local races once or twice and citywide newspapers might cover a few highlights across the city, but generally there was not much publicity.
 Low news coverage indicates that the public was less interested in the boards’ role in children’s education.
 The public has always wanted good schools and is glad for teachers, but the boards themselves were not highly regarded.

 When the elections were abolished during one Mayoral administration, there was not much grief.
-Another Mayor was elected, he’s from a different political party than the prior Mayor’s, there’s no major support to bring the school board elections back, and they haven’t come back.
+Another Mayor was elected, he’s from a different political party than the prior Mayor’s, and schools still have major problems that are partly race-related, but there’s no major support to bring the school board elections back; and they haven’t come back.
 There’s a little-noticed substitute now.

 The other type of election was in ca. the